pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Implement Symptom-Based Alerts

-Design alerts that focus on visible, or predicted, user-facing symptoms.
-Issues that don't cause user-facing symptoms shouldn't fire alerts.
-This helps reduce unnecessary noise and ensures that the most critical issues that impact users — whether they be internal or external — receive prompt attention.
-By focusing on user-facing symptoms, teams can better prioritize responses, improving the mean time to restore (MTTR).
+Prioritize alerting on issues that either impact users directly or are strong indicators of future user impact.
+Avoid alerting on low-risk, self-healing, or purely internal anomalies unless they threaten to escalate.
+This helps reduce noise and ensures that teams focus their attention on incidents that matter most.
+By aligning alerts with user impact, teams can respond more effectively and improve mean time to restore (MTTR).

 ### Automate Failure Detection and Rollback